Young Thomas Grey

 Seven weeks after sailing from Kingston, the lookouts spotted Ushant15 Island at the mouth of the English Channel, and the Navy escorts assumed their readiness positions to windward of their charges whilst the merchantmen now sailed in a compact, three-column formation, heading for the English South Coast at first, and then for the Strait of Dover.
 They frequently encountered British shipping, but none of the French privateers were making an attempt on the convoy, allowing them to safely proceed through the Strait.
 Still using the westerly wind, the sailed northward then past Deal and Ramsgate, before beating to westward.
 At Sheerness, they anchored for the night, waiting for the morning tide which allowed them to proceed up the Thames River up to Gravesend.
 After that, the convoy disbanded with each captain making his way upriver and to where they planned to unload their respective cargoes.

 The Navy ships sailed to Deptford with the next tide where they anchored.
-For the next hours, the hands cleared the up the rigging and the decks.
+For the next hours, the hands cleared the rigging and the decks.
 Royal Marines sentries were posted on deck to prevent desertion — their crew comprised mostly pressed men — and an anchor watch was detailed.
 The rest of the crew had the afternoon and evening to themselves.

 At six bells in the next morning watch, the crew mustered on deck in divisions and Theodore Grey announced the promotions.
 Several of the landsmen were rated seamen, and so was Tom Watkins, who was inordinately proud of it.
 Thomas was happy for his friend.
 To their utter surprise, Tim O’Leary, Jim Wilkerson and Albert Burton were re-rated as able seamen, their former rating before their trial and conviction, giving young Thomas another reason to be happy.